koleaby4/smart-choice/README.md

 1. execute th following in command line: `python mongo_create_content.py`

-# Run application
+## Run application

 1. in command line terminal navigate to project folder
 2. execute `flask run`

-# ToDo:
-describe deployment to Heroku
+# Deployment to Heroku

+We used Heroku as a deployment and hosting platform.
+Deployment and configuration steps were taken from this [Heroku: Getting started with Python](https://devcenter.heroku.com/articles/getting-started-with-python) tutorial.

 # ToDo:
 describe DB design decisions